stekostas/fwd-dog/README.md

 app@host:/app$ make run

 # ...or run the tests
-app@host:/app$ make test
+app@host:/app$ make test-all
 ```

 The environment mounts your local project directory, so you can make changes to the source code on the fly.
 Remember to restart the server when changing the source code.

-The services started by the development environment:
+The services started by the development environment are:

 - `app`: The Go server exposing port `3000`.
 - `redis`: The Redis server on port `6379`.